click here to return home

 On November 8, 2016, I presented my fourth lecture for SASS at The Bedford.
 Since it was Election Day, the theme for the night was appropriately presidentially themed.
 I spoke about the election of 1828 with a brief detour into the election of 1824.
 Below are the slides and script…

-For a moment, let’s forget about emails, about Russia, and about grabbing women by the crotch.
-Let’s examine a different calamity tonight.
-I’m going to focus on the election of 1828, but first, we need to analyze its prequel: the election of 1824.
+For a moment, let’s forget about emails, about Russia, and grabbing women by the crotch.
+Let’s examine a different calamity tonight: the election of 1828.
+But first, we need to analyze its prequel, the election of 1824.

 Leading up to 1824, the Federalist Party had fallen out of favor, leaving the Democratic-Republicans as the only major party left in DC.
 You would think this would bring a harmony among politicians at the time.
 Instead, they broke up into factions.
 Near the end of President Monroe’s second term, these factions were ready to take rein of the party and the country.

 First on the ticket was Andrew Jackson, who was a natural choice for the time: he fought in the American Revolution as a teenager, passed the bar exam at the age of 20, led the Tennessee militia to victory during the War of 1812, and then built the Hermitage Plantation with his bare hands, like a real American.
 That’s a lie; it was built by hundreds of slaves, like a real real American.

 Next up is John Quincy Adams, son of former President John Adams.
 In 1796, George Washington appointed him to Ambassador to the Netherlands, which he rejected, preferring a quiet, sedentary life teaching philosophy at Harvard, but his father convinced him otherwise.
 Comically so, he was too good at the job, leading to appointments in Portugal, Prussia, Russia, and Britain, and eventually Secretary of State.
 The Northern caucus convinced him to run for president in 1824.